 And the hostel was different.
 A bit remodeled.
 The garden I’d spent so many nights in had been closed down and moved across the street.
 The boys who I knew who worked there were long gone.

-My adopted cat, Lek, maybe the greatest love I ever had in my travels, had died.
+My adopted cat, Lek, maybe the greatest love I ever had in my travels, who I watched over my last month in Thailand had died.
 I knew it was a strong possibility.
 Cats don’t always last long there.
 They disappear.
 They get hit by a car.
 They get sick.

 He was no longer with me.

 And I didn’t get to see one friend who I had hoped very much to see.
 The tattoo artist who gave me my superman tattoo.
 He was out of town, a family thing, I think.
 It was hard to say as he doesn’t speak much English.

 But another friend, a man who worked at the hostel was still there.
 And when I saw him I sat down next to him and said “hey, stranger,” and he mumbled hello and then did a double take.
 And we talked some and it was nice to see him.